niconoclaste/alpinejs-web-components/README.md

 Add the `shadow` attribute to your web-component tag to add a shadow DOM with `mode: "open"`.

-<cite>`/index.html`</cite><br>
+<cite>`/index.html`</cite>
 ```html
 <alpine-button shadow></alpine-button>
 ```

+The HTML in Your component will not be accessible by regular scripts.
+But it changes nothing for AlpineJS who will work the same with or without shadow DOM.

 <br>

 <a name="css"></a>
 ## Scoped CSS
-By adding a shadow DOM, your component's CSS are now scoped to the component.<br>
+By adding a shadow DOM to your component, the CSS written inside your component are now fully `scoped` to your web-component.
-The CSS defined inside your component will not affect the rest of your HTML and the styles defined outside your component will not affect your component.

-<cite>`/components/AlpineButton.html`</cite><br>
+<cite>`/webcomponents/Button.html`</cite>
 ```html
 <button @click="console.log('clicked !')">Click me</button>